 Taking your one year old out in public can be challenging.

-If 1-2 hours sounds like too much – read on for places to go with a 1 year old that can be done in 30 minutes or less and build up to longer days out.
+If 1-2 hours sounds like too much – read on for places to take 1-year-olds near me that can be done in 30 minutes or less.
+You can always build up to longer outings as they become more comfortable.

-Ever heard the term “hanger”?
+Ever heard the term “hangry?”
 It’s a blend of anger and hungry.
-My one year old inherited this trait from her father.
+My one-year-old inherited this trait from her father.
 When she is hungry she gets very upset.
 So I always have snacks on hand.

 Grab your partner, friend or baby’s grandparent and head out together the first few times.